On this page:

 - Water Safety

-July 28, 2021 - State of Maine Follows Updated U.S. CDC Recommendations For Face Coverings In Indoor Public Settings.
+State of Maine Follows the U.S. CDC Recommendations.
 Please read these guidelines:

 - Lookout for ME - Maine travel information that includes travel alerts and advisories.